|Ready to apply? Click HERE!|

 - There are eight grade-level webinars to support upcoming main lesson blocks.

-- Four philosophical webinars per school year that teach Anthroposophical philosophy and inner development, as well as instruction useful to teachers and administrators.
+- Five philosophical webinars per school year continue the Anthroposophical philosophy and Steiner’s evolution of consciousness, as well as instruction useful to teachers and administrators.

-- Four pedagogical webinars per year focused on Child Study, Class Observations, standards, assessment and remedial approaches in schools inspired by Waldorf principles.
+- Two pedagogical webinars per year focused on Child Study, Class Observations, standards, assessment and remedial approaches in schools inspired by Waldorf principles.

 - Internship/Externship is allowed in your own classroom, as Gradalis students are generally working teachers in public and private schools inspired by Waldorf principles.
 Homework and reflections on classroom practice are integral to this part of the program.